 Why should you consider an investment account for your child?

-By opening an investment account for your child, you're not just contributing towards their future financial stability but also planting the seeds of financial literacy — a skill that will serve them well throughout their life.
+By opening an investment account for your child, you're not just contributing toward their future financial stability but also planting the seeds of financial literacy — a skill that will serve them well throughout their life.

 Investment accounts provide a hands-on learning platform for teaching your child about money management.
-They can learn about the importance of saving, the concept of risk and reward, and the power of compound interest.
+She can learn about the importance of saving, the concept of risk and reward, and the power of compound interest.

 Compound interest, often referred to as “earning interest on interest,” is a powerful tool that can significantly increase the value of your investment over time.
 It's the interest you earn on your initial deposit (the principal) and the interest that money has already accrued.